Electric Bike vs. Scooter — Which Should You Choose?

 Cutting out the traffic, parking, expensive maintenance, and environmental impact associated with owning a car is a reason enough to get a PEV.
 Additionally, an e-bike is a great way to exercise and even see the world by bicycle touring.

-We hope that after reading our comparison and having a better understanding of the key considerations, you can now make the choice that will best suit your individual needs.
+We hope that after reading our comparison and having a better understanding of the key considerations, you can now make a better choice that will best suit your individual needs.

 You made a good point that durability is one of the important factor to consider when it comes to electric bikes.
 I’m interested in looking for one soon because I’ve been going on morning walks almost daily to buy bread for breakfast.
 Maybe turn those morning walks into biking sessions so that I could get more exercise.